Alucad0/Pokemon_api/README.md

 ### Contribution

-Feel free to contribute to this code.
+This is a school project and it will get an failing grade if anyone contributes majorly, so any pull requests will be denied after it has been graded.

+Feel free to contribute to this code after the grade has been set (after 27/2 - 2022).
+For major changes, please open an issue first to discuss what you would like to change.
+Please make a comment about what is changing.

 ### Contributors

 - NurarihyonMaou
 - Bern4rdR
+- nilund93

 ### Citing